Digital scholarship blog

 Safeguarding Tomorrow: The Impact of AI on Media and Information Industries

 The British Library has joined forces with the Guardian to hold a summit on the complex policy impacts of AI on media and information industries.
 The summit, chaired by broadcaster and author Timandra Harkness, brings together politicians, policy makers, industry leaders, artists and academics to shed light on key issues facing the media, newspapers, broadcasting, library and publishing industries in the age of AI.
-The summit is on Monday 11 March 2024 14:00 - 17:20; networking reception 17:30 - 19:00 GMT; the ticket link is below.
+The summit was on Monday 11 March 2024 14:00 - 17:20; networking reception 17:30 - 19:00 GMT.

 Lucy Crompton-Reid, Chief Executive of Wikimedia UK; Sara Lloyd, Group Communications Director & Global AI Lead at Pan Macmillan and Matt Rogerson from the Guardian will tackle the issue of copyright in the age of algorithms.